-Officer Performance Assessment and Resulting Awards
+Performance Assessment and Resulting Awards

-Compensation Element Value Rationale Salary \$1,444,375 Mr. Fettig received a 2.4% increase to base salary in 2014, consistent with performance level, market positioning, and other factors.
-Short-term incentive (PEP) \$1,782,000 (65.8% company performance and 125% individual performance discretion applied) Mr. Fettig's PEP payout was based on Whirlpool's performance against established Ongoing EBIT and Free Cash Flow goals, as well as his individual performance for the year.
-Among the individual factors taken into consideration by the Committee were: - Led the company to deliver record revenues in 2014. - Developed senior leadership talent and continued to strengthen executive committee succession candidates. - Accelerated the growth of Whirlpool's innovation pipeline and ability to bring products to market. - Strengthened Whirlpool's international presence by acquiring a majority interest in Hefei Rongshida Sanyo Electric Co.
-Ltd., and completing the acquisition of Indesit Company S.p.A.
-Long-term incentive (SEP) \$9,424,914 Represents the fair value of the target award for the 2014-2016 period on the date of grant in 2014.
+Compensation Element Value Rationale Salary \$1,475,000 Mr. Fettig received a 2.07% increase to base salary in 2015, consistent with performance level, market positioning, and other factors.
+Short-term incentive \$1,659,375 (75% Company performance and no individual performance discretion applied) Mr. Fettig's short-term incentive payout was based on Whirlpool's performance against established Ongoing EBIT and Free Cash Flow goals, as well as his individual performance for the year.
+Among the individual factors taken into consideration by the Committee were: - Led the Company to deliver record revenues and ongoing operating earnings in a difficult global economic environment - Made substantial progress toward integrating Indesit in Europe and Hefei Sanyo in China - Led leadership team, took strong actions to overcome negative impact of global currency movements and deliver record Company results Long-term incentive \$9,990,179 Represents the fair value of the target award on the date of grant in 2015, which has a 2015-2017 performance period.